DarthScience/3D-Printing/README.md

-# 3D-Printing
-Modelling and Printing
+# 3D Modelling & Printing

-A collection of the models I've designed to be printed on 3D printers and other media.
+A collection of various things that I've modelled or designed.
+Some can be printed with 3D printers or technology, some are just for educational purposes.
 All models are licensed under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).

 # Ruger Mark IV 22/45